ovh/docs/pages/account/customer/ovhcloud-account-connect-saml-azure-ad/guide.en-gb.md

 In this example, let's link the user **John Smith** with the group **manager@ovhcloudsaml**.

-In the selected group interface, click on `Members`{.action} from the left hand menu, then to `Add members`{.action} from the top bar menu.
+In the selected group interface, click on `Members`{.action} from the left-hand menu, then click `Add members`{.action} in the top menu.

 ![Azure AD Group User Assignment step 1](images/azure_ad_group_user_assignment_1.png){.thumbnail}

-Select the user to be added to group, then click on the `Select`{.action} button.
+Select the user to be added to this group, then click on the `Select`{.action} button.

 ![Azure AD Group User Assignment step 2](images/azure_ad_group_user_assignment_2.png){.thumbnail}

 Now we have a user assigned to a group.

-In order to perform an SSO authentication, an Azure AD application must be created.
+In order to perform SSO authentications, an Azure AD application must be created.

 SSO must be configured on this application.